oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `exchangeSynthsForOikos`

 - `exchangeSynthsForOikos(uint synthAmount) returns (uint)`: Identical to `exchangeEtherForSynthetix`, but perform the price conversion with `oikosReceivedForSynths`.
 The amount of synths to send is provided as a function argument, and then transferred to `fundsWallet` with `transferFrom`, so this function requires the caller to have approved the depot contract to make such a withdrawal.
-Note that this assumes that sUSD is worth exactly one dollar.
+Note that this assumes that oUSD is worth exactly one dollar.

 ---